Dealing with car repairs can be frustrating and stressful and you might find that you can’t even afford to pay the full cost of that repair bill.

 If you need some money quickly, list some items for sale on eBay or Craigslist, or have a garage sale over the weekend to raise money.
 Selling stuff you don’t want, need or use is one of the simplest ways to generate money fast and pay those outstanding bills before they overwhelm you.
 Think of all household, electronic or clothing items you really can do without for now so that paying this repair bill becomes a priority.

 If all else fails and you can’t pay or barter to get your car fixed, consider taking public transportation or carpooling temporarily until you can save up the necessary money to repair your vehicle.
-There’s no shame in starting at 0 as long as you never quit.

 Taking the bus or train, or catching a ride to work with someone else isn’t necessarily an optimal solution.
 But it may be your best bet if you’re in a real cash crunch and have no other ways to pay a mechanic or car repair shop.